 Current treatments are often associated with adverse events, sometimes leading to reduced dosage or treatment breaks.
-Importantly, PORSE et al. [9] showed that patients receiving reduced nintedanib or pirfenidone treatment had a similar survival compared to patients receiving full treatment doses, with all treated participants experiencing an increased survival compared to the no treatment group.
-A French multicentre phase II randomised controlled trial evaluated the efficacy and safety of cyclophosphamide added to glucocorticoids in 120 patients with acute exacerbation of IPF.
+Importantly, Porse et al., showed that patients receiving reduced nintedanib or pirfenidone treatment had a similar survival compared to patients receiving full treatment doses, with all treated participants experiencing an increased survival compared to the no treatment group [9].
+A French multicenter phase 2 randomized controlled trial evaluated the efficacy and safety of cyclophosphamide added to glucocorticoids in 120 patients with acute exacerbation of IPF.
 The 3-month all-cause mortality was 45% in patients treated with cyclophosphamide versus 31% in the placebo group (p=0.1).
 These data provide evidence against the use of cyclophosphamide for acute exacerbations of IPF [10].

-In addition to genetic predisposition and ageing, environmental factors such as long-term exposure to air pollution constitute risk factors for acute exacerbations and disease progression in IPF.
-Tomos et al. [11] reported that increased concentrations of traffic-related air pollutants (e.g. O3) were associated with changes in IL-4, IL-13 and osteopontin inflammatory mediators involved in lung repair mechanisms.

-A retrospective, multicentre study including 3178 patients with IPF found that 1 in 10 of these patients developed lung cancer.
+In addition to genetic predisposition and aging, environmental factors, such as long-term exposure to air pollution, constitute risk factors for acute exacerbations and disease progression in IPF.
+Tomos et al. reported that increased concentrations of traffic-related air pollutants (e.g. O3) were associated with changes in IL-4, IL-13 and osteopontin inflammatory mediators involved in lung repair mechanisms [11].
+A retrospective, multicenter study including 3178 patients with IPF found that 1 in 10 patients with IPF developed lung cancer.
 IPF patients with lung cancer had a significantly worse prognosis than those without this comorbidity [12].
-Aligned with these results, a bioinformatic analysis by L1 et al. [13] identified that several differentially expressed genes between IPF and healthy BAL samples shared PD-L1 expression and PD-1 checkpoint pathways with cancer.
+Aligned with these results, a bioinformatic analysis by Li et al. identified that several differentially expressed genes between IPF and healthy BAL samples shared PD-L1 expression and PD-1 checkpoint pathways with cancer.
 These results further support lung cancer screening in IPF patients, and vice versa, and might help uncover potentially new treatments for these patients.
-Further studies identifying personalised approaches to the diagnosis and management of patients with IPF and lung cancer are urgently needed.
+Further studies identifying personalized approaches to the diagnosis and management of patients with IPF and lung cancer are urgently needed [13].

 Although IPF patients have the worst survival, all ILDs can develop progressive fibrosis (PF-ILD).
-According to the EXCITING registry, PF-ILDs are characterised by a reduced likelihood of survival compared with stable ILDs [14].
+According to the EXCITING registry PF-ILDs are characterized by a reduced likelihood of survival compared with stable-ILDs [14].
 Therefore, finding biomarkers that identify patients at higher risk of progressive fibrosis is a huge unmet need.
-Circulating pneumoproteins like KL-6 seem to be promising in stratifying ILD patients at risk of developing progression at 1 year, according to the preliminary results of the multicentre international VAMOS study [15].
-Easily available peripheral monocytes have also been investigated in a subgroup analysis of the INBUILD trial and show a good correlation with survival and disease progression [16].
-An association between the TERT_rs2736100 polymorphism and PF-ILD was identified by Dos REIS ESTRELLA et al. [17] in patients with familial interstitial pneumonia.
+Circulating pneumoproteins like KL-6 seem to be promising in stratifying ILD patients at risk of developing progression at one year, according to the preliminary results of the multicenter international VAMOS study [15].
+Peripheral monocytes, easy to obtain, have been also investigated in a subgroup analysis of the INBUILD trial and show a good correlation with survival and disease progression [16].
+An association between the TERT_rs2736100 polymorphism and PF-ILD was identified by Dos-Reis-Estrella et al. in patients with familial interstitial pneumonia [17].

-Another interesting study suggested that telomere-related mutations may cause pulmonary fibrosis indirectly by altering the heritable trait telomere length.
+Another interesting study suggested that telomere-related mutations may cause pulmonary fibrosis indirectly via altering the heritable trait telomere length.
 Thus, it was suggested that first-degree family members with short telomere syndromes could be screened despite having no mutations [18].
-During an exciting discussion, the need to incorporate genetic data into ILD clinical practice to better predict individual disease progression was emphasised.
+During an exciting discussion, the need to incorporate genetic data into ILD clinical practice to better predict individual disease progression was emphasized.